Tools

 How Coril's AI interview practice app works

 The best AI practice tools start from the actual job posting, not a generic question bank.
-You search for a role, the AI reads the description, and generates questions for that specific company, team, and seniority level.
+The AI calibrates question difficulty, follow-up depth, and scenario type based on the role's seniority, industry, and requirements.

 How often to practice before an interview

 If your recruiter screen is Thursday, run two recruiter screen sessions on Monday and Wednesday.
+Think of each session as an interview warmup, not a full dress rehearsal, but enough to get your answers flowing.
 If you pass and a behavioral round lands the following week, shift to behavioral practice.

 This cadence keeps preparation targeted.

 Spacing matters more than volume.
-Your brain consolidates skill between sessions, not during them.
+The improvements show up between sessions, not during them.

 A session on Monday and another on Wednesday produces better retention than three sessions crammed into Wednesday night.